-Aboriginal Community Controlled Health Organisation (ACCHO): An organisation operated by local Indigenous communities, and controlled through a locally elected board, to deliver comprehensive, holistic and culturally appropriate health care to their communities.
+Aboriginal Community Controlled Health Organisation (ACCHO): An organisation operated by local First Nations communities, and controlled through a locally elected board, to deliver comprehensive, holistic and culturally appropriate health care to their communities.
 ACCHOS vary in size and composition, from large organisations with several medical practitioners who provide a range of services, through to small organisations that rely on nurses and/or Aboriginal health workers to provide most services.
 For more information see the National Aboriginal Community Controlled Health Organisation (NACCHO) website.

 Aboriginal and Torres Strait Islander health practitioner: A person who has completed Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care (Practice) and is registered with the Aboriginal and Torres Strait Islander Health Practice Board of Australia.
 The practitioner may undertake higher levels of clinical assessment and care within their agreed scope of practice.
 This role became nationally registered from 1 July 2012 under the National Registration and Accreditation Scheme for health professions.